naveenairani/Stn-ppr-scr/README.md

 ## About the Author

-This website is developed and maintained by [Your Name or Organization](https://yourwebsite.com).
+This website is developed and maintained by [Naveen](https://github.com/naveenairani).
 If you have any questions, feedback, or suggestions for improvement, please don't hesitate to get in touch.
 We appreciate your support and hope you enjoy playing Stone Scissor Paper!